Alchyr/Agrypnos/README.md

-A lot of assets are from https://github.com/Gremious/StS-DefaultModBase I need to work on that
+A lot of assets are from https://github.com/Gremious/StS-DefaultModBase

+I need to work on that.
+Also, no cards have their own images.

 Progress to completion: